AlgoMenosVulgar/Hybrid-Recommender-With-Parallelized-LLMs/README.md

-# Movie‑Tag Recommender (SBERT)
+# Movie recommender (SBERT) via tags aumentation with parallelized LLMs using APIs

-Tiny Python pipeline that embeds movie metadata with a SentenceTransformer and returns cosine‑similar recommendations.
+A small Python pipeline that embeds movie metadata with a SentenceTransformer and returns cosine‑similar recommendations.
+It uses LLMs for data augmentation via parallelized APIs to save time and resources.

 ## Requirements